Legal Clauses Every Online Education Platform Must Include

 -

-Platform’s right to suspend or terminate accounts
+Your platform’s right to suspend or terminate accounts that violate the rules, with or without notice

 5. Data Privacy and Cookie Use